 Frequently Asked Questions

-Certain portions of the system (i.e. water piping) are more easily and cost-effectively installed in the earliest stages of construction, while the actual finish (i.e. installing the fire sprinkler devices, testing the system, etc.) will take place after the house is framed.
-Fire sprinkler systems are often completed prior to the other systems in your home, but other mechanical trades may work alongside the sprinkler contractor if necessary.
+Certain portions of the installation (i.e. water piping) are more easily and cost-effectively installed in the earliest stages of construction, while the actual finish (i.e. installing the fire sprinkler devices, testing, etc.) will take place after the house is framed.
+Fire sprinklers are often completed prior to the other systems in your home, but other mechanical trades may work alongside the sprinkler contractor if necessary.

-Some basic precautions to safeguard your fire sprinkler system are:
+Some basic precautions to safeguard your fire sprinklers are:

 More information is available in our Living with Sprinklers™ section of this website.